-When the endemic first came in fore in the second week of August, the number of confirmed cases was 80.
+When the endemic first came to the fore in the second week of August, the number of confirmed cases was 80.

-For the last few days, several people in and around Kolkata have been admitted to several hospitals with symptoms similar to dengue.
+For the last few days, many people in and around Kolkata have been admitted to hospitals with symptoms similar to dengue.

-The state government has decided to launch an intense awareness campaign throughout all the disease prone areas, and also to train 142 medical officers of Kolkata Municipal Corporation (KMC) to tackle the menace, as most of the confirmed cases are reported in the city.
+The state government has decided to launch an intense awareness campaign throughout the disease-prone areas, and also to train 142 medical officers of Kolkata Municipal Corporation (KMC) to tackle the menace.